Erik-Aasen/veganFoodFind/README.md

 - A MERN full stack application that allows users to upload meals with images and provides an interactive search selector for finding meals by city

-- Session based authentication using passport.js and stored with React Context
+- Session based authentication using passport.js

+- Authorization via React Context and React Router

+- Node.js server with express framework and REST APIs

 - MongoDB Atlas management and integration

+- AWS S3 integration for image storing

+- Types defined with Typescript in front and back end

 - Image EXIF data stripped upon upload and users can choose image orientation, edit and delete their posts

 - Types defined with Typescript in front and back end

 - Mobile responsive design utilizing Bootstrap

+- Email confirmation for user authorization with nodemailer.js

+- Implemented custom admin middleware for content moderation through post approval

+- Lazy loading posts feature

 ## Technologies used